Schedaddle

 Data Retention

-- On account deletion, all personal data is purged within 30 days.
-Anonymized aggregates (e.g., total shifts processed) may be retained for product analytics.
+• On account deletion, all personal data is purged within 30 days.
+De-identified aggregates that can no longer reasonably be linked to an individual (e.g., total shifts processed) may be retained for product analytics; we do not attempt to re-identify them.

 Contact